JaworskiAleksander/blog_app/readme.md

 	+ this baby handles everything related to login required to use that view

 + using reverse_lazy ... because it's less typing :-)
++ @login_required decorators used when an authorization is necessary for an action to be performed
++ render() vs redirect()?
+	+ redirects sends user to the page
+	+ render generates a page with a context dictionary into the template and returns HttpResponse object with tha rendered text

 + how to add empty folders to git ?